Shambu-K/handwriting-generator-model/ReadMe.md

 ## Usage

-Inside the Code directory, we have 2 sub-directories:- [HWT-Model](https://github.com/Shambu-K/handwriting-generator-model/tree/main/Code/HWT-model) and [STR-Model](https://github.com/Shambu-K/handwriting-generator-model/tree/main/Code/STR_model).
-Inside the first one is present the model used in the Handwriting Transformers paper.
-The second one contains the STR-Model we built using the TRACE paper as reference, which generates the strokes from the image input and displays its animation.
+The [HWT-Model](https://github.com/Shambu-K/handwriting-generator-model/tree/main/Code/HWT-model) directory containts the model used in the Handwriting Transformers paper.
+The [STR-Model](https://github.com/Shambu-K/handwriting-generator-model/tree/main/Code/STR_model) directory contains the STR-Model we built using the TRACE paper as reference, which generates the strokes from the image input and displays its animation.

 ### STR Model

 * We used the [IAM-online dataset](https://fki.tic.heia-fr.ch/databases/iam-on-line-handwriting-database) to train our STR-Model.
 * [model.py](https://github.com/Shambu-K/handwriting-generator-model/blob/main/Code/STR_model/model.py) - Contains the implementation of our model architecture
 * [loss](https://github.com/Shambu-K/handwriting-generator-model/tree/main/Code/STR_model/loss) - Contains the implementation of our loss functions and helper functions for plotting
 * [train.ipynb](https://github.com/Shambu-K/handwriting-generator-model/blob/main/Code/STR_model/train.ipynb) - notebook with the train function to train our models.
-Train the model for at least 12 hours to obtain favourable results.
+Train the model for at least 12 hours to obtain favourable results :D.
 * [demo_str.ipynb](https://github.com/Shambu-K/handwriting-generator-model/blob/main/Code/STR_model/demo_str.ipynb) - this notebook can be used to load the model weights and generate beautiful handwriting animations.